electrode-io/electrode/packages/electrode-archetype-opt-mocha/README.md

 # Electrode Archetype Option Mocha

-Allow [Electrode](https://github.com/electrode-io/electrode) apps to optionally choose to skip installing dependencies for jest.
+Allows [Electrode](https://github.com/electrode-io/electrode) apps to optionally choose to skip installing dependencies for mocha.

 The app can skip installing mocha dependencies by adding a file `archetype/config/index.js` or `archetype/config.js` and set: